Whose Line Is It Anyway? (American TV series): CW revival

-Supposed ending
+On November 4, 2022, regular performer Mochrie had announced that the show would film its "final" season in January 2023.
+After the CW stated that this was inaccurate as no decision had been made yet, Mochrie clarified his comments in a February 2023 interview, saying that the cast never received fair compensation nor were paid residuals.
+He also said how producers and cast members referred to it as their last season, and that if the show continues afterwards, it "probably won't be with this cast".
+Mochrie also voiced displeasure regarding the show's minimal publicizing, saying that the cast did most of the publicizing on their own social media.
+In June 2023, The CW's Head of Unscripted Programming, Heather Olander, stated that she did not know what the future of the series beyond that was and that they had discussed with the cast about whether they wanted to continue with the show.

-On November 4, 2022, regular performer Mochrie announced that the show would film its final season in January 2023.
-Though the CW stated that this was inaccurate as no decision had been made yet, Mochrie claimed in a February 2023 interview that the cast never received fair compensation nor were paid residuals.
-He also said how producers and cast members referred to it as their last taping, but that if the show continues afterwards, it, "probably won't be with this cast".
-Mochrie added on displeasure regarding the show's minimal publicizing, saying that they did most of the publicizing on their own social media.
+Subsequently, a new season was announced on May 16, 2024.
+Tyler revealed in an interview in July 2025 that no episodes had been filmed since 2023 and the CW had no plans for a 22nd season at that time.